PhilipOyelegbin/backend/number-guessing/README.md

    ```

 ## Usage
-After installation, you can use the following commands to manage your expense tracker:
+After installation, you can use the following commands to manage your number guessing game:

 - **Add an expense to the database**:
   ```javascript